carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 This is how a large-scale compute system like a cluster can help solve problems like those listed at the start of the lesson.

-> ## Thinking ahead
->
-> How do you think using a large-scale computing system will be different from using your laptop?
-> Talk to your neighbor about some differences you may already know about, and some
-> differences/difficulties you imagine you may run into.
-{: .challenge}

 ## On Command Line

 Using HPC systems often involves the use of a shell through a command line interface (CLI) and